 Stress has a significant effect on decision making, situational awareness, mental workload, problem solving, and performance.
 Minimising stress involves good aviation practice to avoid the situations that call for this procedure, overlearning the procedure to deal with it, and applying effective stress management techniques.

-This exercise is carried out in the low flying area, unless this is over water.
-The low flying area pre-entry checks and radio calls are made.
-If the exercise is to be simulated by maintaining 500 feet agl outside the low flying area, amend the briefing as required.
+This exercise is carried out in the low flying zone, unless this is over water.
+The low flying zone pre-entry checks and radio calls are made.
+If the exercise is to be simulated by maintaining 500 feet AGL outside the low flying zone, amend the briefing as required.

 With the decision made to discontinue the flight, a search for a suitable landing site is initiated, the emergency is declared, and the passengers and cabin secured.

 Assessment of the wind is based on the same indicators as the forced landing, with the importance of drift increased.

 Revise the 'seven S's, C and E': size, shape, slope, surface, surrounds, stock, sun, communication and elevation.
 Power will be used to maintain an estimated height above ground level, but avoid operating unnecessarily low, as this will only increase stress levels.

 If time permits, a suitable landing site with ground assistance nearby can be chosen.